This painting refers to the first Aria of Antonio Vivaldi's ‘Nulla in mundo pax sincera’.

 The title of this particular motet can be interpreted as 'In this world, genuine peace is absent' or 'True peace in this world is marred by bitterness.'
 Vivaldi designed his motets as showcase pieces for the talented female musicians of the Figlie di Coro at the Ospedale della Pietà in Venice.
 This specific composition was tailored for a soprano possessing an exceptionally high vocal range, spanning from E above middle C to the B a twelfth higher, making it one of the most captivating among Vivaldi's early motets created for the Pietà.

-'Nulla in mundo pax sincera' consists of three parts, Aria; Recitative; Aria, followed by a concluding Alleluia.
-This painting is part of a series of four.
+'Nulla in mundo pax sincera' comprises three distinct sections: Aria, Recitative, Aria, and culminates with a resounding Alleluia.
+This artwork is part of a larger series of four pieces.

 This painting refers to the first Aria of ‘Nulla in mundo pax sincera’.
 The text of this motet reflects in my opinion the world we are living today.
 But as this motet was written in 1735 and based on an anonymous Latin text, which could even be older, one may ask oneselves whether humankind has made much progress.
 Food for thought!